dai-shi/proxy-memoize/README.md

 ## Limitations and workarounds

-### Inside the function, objects are wrapped by proxies and touching a property will record it.
+### Inside the function, objects are wrapped with proxies and touching a property will record it.

 ```js
 const fn = memoize(obj => {